ducquando/learn-swift/README.md

 // Quan
 ```

-Like logical statement, Swift also uses [short circuit](#d-short-circuit-evaluation) on `if-else if-else` statement.
+Like logical statement, Swift also uses [short circuit](#d-short-circuit-evaluation) on `if-elseif-else` statement.
 It means that Swift checks the conditions from top-down, the code block of the met condition is executed, and the rest code block will be ignored.

 #### 2. Switch